-The threat of price inflation remains historically low compared with other periods over the more than 70 years that U.S consumer prices have been tracked.
+For nearly 30 years until 2021, price inflation remained relatively low.
+That represented the longest low-inflation period over the more than 70 years that U.S consumer prices have been tracked.

-Inflation tends to be slightly lower by the PCE measure because it accounts for substitution effects as prices change.
+One reason the Fed prefers the PCE measure is because it accounts for substitution effects as prices change.
 In contrast, the CPI’s “fixed basket” does not account for substitution.
+Inflation tends to be slightly lower by the PCE measure because of these substitution effects.